influxdata/docs-v2/content/v2.0/reference/flux/stdlib/contrib/influxdb/select.md

 ### fields
 List of fields to query.
+Returns all fields when list is empty or unspecified.
+Defaults to `[]`.

 _**Data type:** Array of Strings_

 ### where
 A single argument predicate function that evaluates true or false and filters results based on tag values.
-Records are passed to the function.
+Records are passed to the function **before fields are pivoted into columns**.
-Those that evaluate to true are included in the output tables.
+Records that evaluate to true are included in the output tables.
 Records that evaluate to _null_ or false are not included in the output tables.
 Defaults to `(r) => true`.